cloudfoundry/cf-mysql-release/README.md

 Security group changes are only applied to new application containers; existing apps must be restarted.

-<a name="smoke-acceptance-tests"></a>
+<a name="smoke-tests"></a>
-## Smoke Tests and Acceptance Tests
+## Smoke Tests

-The smoke tests are a subset of the acceptance tests, useful for verifying a deployment.
-The acceptance tests are for developers to validate changes to the MySQL Release.
-These tests can be run manually or from a BOSH errand.
-For details on running these tests manually, see [Acceptance Tests](docs/acceptance-tests.md).
+The smoke tests are useful for verifying a deployment.

-The MySQL Release contains an "acceptance-tests" job which is deployed as a BOSH errand.
+The MySQL Release contains an "smoke-tests" job which is deployed as a BOSH errand.
 The errand can then be run to verify the deployment.
 A deployment manifest [generated with the provided spiff templates](#create_manifest) will include this job.
-The errand can be configured to run either the smoke tests (default) or the acceptance tests.

-<a name="smoke_tests"></a>
 ### Running Smoke Tests via BOSH errand

 To run the MySQL Release Smoke tests you will need: